dbfit/dbfit-article/dbfit-article.md

 ## Supported databases

 Following database systems are currently supported by DbFit: Oracle, SQL Server, MySQL, Postgres, Derby, HSQLDB, DB2, DB2i, Teradata, Netezza, Informix.
+## Basic cycle of a DbFit test and its execution

+1. Set up the input data and other context.
+DbFit commands typically used at this stage: `Insert`, `Update`, `ExecuteDdl`, `Execute`.
+If common set up steps are used by several tests - it may be useful to keep them in SetUp page which will be automatically included in the beginning of the other tests in the suite.
+2. Execute a database operation which we want to test (typically - a stored function or procedure).
+Useful DbFit commands: `Execute Procedure`.

 Quick reference of the mostly used commands
 ===========================================